Audio/MIDI multitrack recording software

 Add MIDI Track window

-If the track contains an audio file (like the default .wav format), the track will record audio (using a microphone or a line input), if it contains a MIDI file (.mid) the track will record MIDI (usually a keyboard).
-See the Audio files and MIDI files paragraphs for more information on supported file types.
+If the track contains an audio file (like the default .wav format), the track will record audio (using a microphone or a line input).
+If it contains a MIDI file (.mid), the track will record MIDI (usually from a keyboard).
+See the Audio files and MIDI files sections for more information on supported file types.

-If you want to wait a certain amount of time until recording starts (to give you time to walk to the mic for instance) you can use the Delay Before Recording option.
+If you want recording to start after a short delay (to give you time to walk to the mic, for instance), you can use the Delay Before Recording option.

 Recording options